eecs130/spring2019/docs/html_reference/rules_of_thumb.md

 ---
 layout: default
-title: 10 Rules of Thumb
+title: 1.
+Rules of Thumb
 nav_order: 1
 parent: HTML Resources
 ---

-# HTML: 10 Rules of Thumb
+# Rules of Thumb
 > **References**:
 > For more information, watch the Lynda.com video tutorials:
 * [The Importance of HTML](http://www.lynda.com/HTML-tutorials/importance-HTML/170427/196129-4.html) (3:19)